AJaySi/E-MTECH-CC/README.md

 ---

-## Implementation Details & Design considerations:
+## 🚧 Implementation Details & Design considerations:

 1).
-Using standard libraries like langchain, llamaindex offer RAG solutions.
+Avoid Using standard RAG libraries like langchain, llamaindex, dify, haystack etc.
 Implementation is easier, community support & sh-t-like-that.
 Heavy libs, lesser customizations and whats the fun in using them.

 2).
 Lets build our own RAG and make mistakes around it.